 But if one looks at the list of notifiable diseases, there are a number which have no obvious potential to result in an epidemic.
 For example, acute encephalitis, rabies, tetanus and even malaria can be discounted as something which could realistically give rise to an epidemic within the United Kingdom.
-And legionnaires', although you might get a number of people infected who have been to the same building being an environmental pathogen, legionella, the chance of that causing an epidemic are remote.
+And Legionnaires', although you might get a number of people infected who have been to the same building being an environmental pathogen, legionella, the chances of that causing an epidemic are remote.

-We say that the infectious diseases extension, so far as relevant, is intended to provide cover only for occurrences of an infectious disease either at the premises, subclause (a)(i) which the FCA accepts is a fortuity which is focused on the disease at the premises and not a wider outbreak - it's respondent's case at paragraph 194 {B/10/394} - or within 25 miles of the premises, and we say there is no clue in the language that allows a syntactical distinction to be drawn between the nature of the 25-mile radius peril and the peril at the premises.
+We say that the infectious diseases extension, so far as relevant, is intended to provide cover only for occurrences of an infectious disease either at the premises, (subclause (a)(i)) which the FCA accepts is a fortuity which is focused on the disease at the premises and not a wider outbreak - it's respondent's case at paragraph 194 $\{B/10/394\}$ - or within 25 miles of the premises, and we say there is no clue in the language that allows a syntactical distinction to be drawn between the nature of the 25-mile radius peril and the peril at the premises.

 If the 25-mile radius provision is construed as delineating cover for only a local outbreak of a notifiable disease, there is nothing inconsistent or remarkable about insurers wishing to exclude liability for an epidemic as a qualification to but far from a negation of the disease cover.
-It certainly can't be suggested that it is repugnant - my Lord Lord Briggs, sorry .
+It certainly can't be suggested that it is repugnant -- my Lord, Lord Briggs, sorry.

-LORD BRIGGS: So sorry.
+25 LORD BRIGGS: So sorry.
 The exclusion in (a) isn't just of

 epidemics, is it?

 MR TURNER: No.

-LORD BRIGGS: It's a comprehensive concept involving epidemic and disease or due to any limitation or prevention of use of objects because of the hazards
+LORD BRIGGS: It's a comprehensive concept involving

 epidemic and disease or due to any limitation or prevention of use of objects because of the hazards to health.
-Are you sort of quietly accepting there may be some repugnancy and the rest of it but epidemic survives?
+Are you sort of quietly accepting there may be some repugnancy in the rest of it but epidemic survives?

-MR TURNER: Yes.
+8 MR TURNER: Yes.